Foundational Concepts

 Be careful to distinguish between text-based conclusions, reasonable textual inferences, and interpretive deviation from the text through analogy or metaphor.

-• Portions Which Can be Read Literally and Figuratively
+• Portions Which Can be Read Literally or Figuratively

-Some portions can be read literally, for example, bind teffilfin to your hand and between your eyes, or figuratively, bind Torah to your conduct and remember Torah to orient what you see.
-Our job is to do so honestly in discovering proper observance.
+Some portions can be read literally, for example binding teffilfin to your hand and between your eyes, or figuratively as metaphor as in binding Torah to your conduct and remembering Torah to orient what you perceive.

 • Resolving Ambiguities: Community Best or Invitation to Struggle